 abc has been a PMI dealer since 2005.
 In that time, we’ve sold tons of their rope and other gear.
 I’ve also spent a lot of time with them at their Denver location, where they do training and sales.
 But, I’ve never had the opportunity to see where the magic actually happens.

 Going to see the factory was a dream come true for a gear nerd like me.
-They make rope from scratch… How cool is that?
+They make rope from scratch!
+How cool is that?

 PMI is a relatively small facility.
 Little more than a large house, it’s unassuming for one of the world’s largest rope manufacturers.
 Steve explained that it started as just a few rooms, and they’ve had to expand several times.
 In fact, they are now bursting from the seams and may need to find more land since they’ve built as much as they can on their lot.

 Steve took me through rooms full of stock and into their shipping department.
 He said that it was a slow day, though they seemed quite busy and already had several carts full of outgoing packages.
-Clearly PMI is doing something right!
+Clearly, PMI is doing something right!

 Next to that was the kit building station.
 That’s where the Tower Tek kit, haul kit, and other kits are assembled.
-Having sold quite a few of PMI’s kits, it was interesting to see where they all get put together.
+Having sold quite a few of PMI’s kits, it was fascinating to see where they all get put together.

 I’ve always been proud to carry PMI products, but seeing things in person gave me a deeper appreciation for what goes into the equipment.
-This post just barely touches on the intricacies involved.
+This post barely touches on the intricacies involved.

-If you want to check out some PMI gear, head over to our website: www.abcWindowSupply.com
+If you want to check out some PMI gear, head over to our website: www.abcWindowSupply.com.